 By applying a well-designed SEO and findability strategy, BrandExtract hopes to dramatically increase traffic both to the site and to the Monument itself, which currently draws more than 250,000 visitors each year.

 “It’s always been our mission to help our clients grow and transform,” said Bo Bothe, President and CEO of BrandExtract.
-“We feel that this new online presence is going to be instrumental in aiding the San Jacinto Monument and Museum in their goal to reach even more people and educate them on this vital historical event that has affected the history of Texas, the US and the world.”
+“We feel that this new website is going to be instrumental in aiding the San Jacinto Monument and Museum in their goal to reach even more people and educate them on this vital historical event that has affected the history of Texas, the US and the world.”

 The new San Jacinto website can be experienced at www.SanJacinto-Museum.org.